NASA-PDS/doi-service/docs/design/pds-doi-service-srd.md

 - comment on operation

 The information are archived in 2 databases:
-- DOIs: a local SQLite database (https://www.sqlite.org), single table
+- DOIs: a local SQLite database (https://www.sqlite.org): a single table with the column listed above.
+For traceability purpose, when we save a new record we update the previous latest with same lid:vid (To Be confirmed) to is_latest=False and add a new record.

 - Transactions: a file directory structure &lt;submitting discipline node ID&gt;/&lt;transaction datetime start&gt;/ with 3 files:
     - input
     - output
     - comment (optional)

-These databases will be handle locally and later synchronized with the tracking service.
+These databases will be handled locally and later synchronized with the tracking service.

 Every command line operation will interact and feed these databases locally.